 - "Meal", though widespread, is unfit for greeting.

-- "Hello & Siezen" is inappropriate in both written and oral form.
-"Hello Mrs. Weber" is not correct.
-"Hello Peter" is fine and very common anyway.
+- “Hallo & Siezen” is inappropriate in both the written and the oral form.
+"Hello Mrs. Weber" is incorrect.
+“Hello Peter” is okay and very common anyway.

 - "Bye", "Ciao", etc. should - if already used in Austria - then only if I dude the person.